watea/AndroidSsdpClient/README.md

 - **`SsdpResponse`:** Represents an SSDP response or notification.
 - **`SsdpService`:** Encapsulates details about a discovered or announced service.

+## Discussion

+The used primitives and .gradle integration has been foreseen to work seamlessly in Android environment.
+But you may use the library in any other projects.

 ## License

 MIT